 Survey Methodology

 The overall response rate was 82% (n = 145) of 177 certified organic dairy farms producing cow milk in Vermont.
 Three producers reported they were no longer active dairy producers via the first mailed survey and two reported selling their herd when responding by phone (excluded from analysis).
 Four additional farms that were located outside of Vermont and were not included in the mailings responded to the web survey (excluded from analysis because they were not part of the source population).
-Based on the response to this survey we suggest the USDA-OI database is an acceptable source of contact information for research on organic dairy farms because it is publically accessible, includes farm contact information and is updated regularly using data submitted by organic farm certifiers.
+Based on the response to this survey we suggest the USDA-OI database is an acceptable source of contact information for research on organic dairy farms because it is publicly accessible, includes farm contact information and is updated regularly using data submitted by organic farm certifiers.

 The initial response to the web-based questionnaire was 26 farmers, 15% of the source population.
 Web responses were received between days 4 and 45 of the 144-day live period of the survey.
 In contrast, the response to the first mailing was 75 participants or 42% of the source population within 75 days of the initial mailing.
 Telephone and mailed reminders accounted for 18 and 26 additional responses, respectively.

-The rate of response far exceeds what is described has been previously reported for mailed questionnaires administered to farmers (Pennings et al., 2002; Pereira et al., 2013).
+The rate of response far exceeds what is described and has been reported previously for mailed questionnaires administered to farmers (Pennings et al., 2002; Pereira et al., 2013).
 While mailed questionnaires are most commonly used, at least partly due to cost and convenience advantages, their low response rate can be a barrier to obtaining a representative sample (Pennings et al., 2002).
 Potential factors that influence response to mail surveys among farmers include: 1) timing of administration in context of seasonal farm production schedules, 2) length of the questionnaire and amount of time perceived to complete the mail survey, 3) potential compensation for participation, and 4) limiting questions to those that do not require farmers to consult records for factual information (Pennings et al., 2002).
 The subject’s interest in the topic of the questionnaire, content of the cover letter introducing the study, its “sponsors,” and the stated goals of the study (including intended use of the data) also influence response, as does the use of follow-up reminders (Pennings et al., 2002).
 We suspect the same factors may apply to farmers’ response to questionnaires administered by other methods, such as the internet or telephone, although in a review of the literature we were unable to find published research exploring these factors.
 Response frequency and timing appeared to differ among the administration methods, suggesting variation among organic dairy farmers in their proclivity to respond to different questionnaire administration methods, although our study was not designed to test this hypothesis.
 Further research seems warranted to explore dairy farmer preferences for questionnaire formats and administration methods and the effect of using multiple methods on survey response frequencies.